Karnataka to set up nano technology park, to come out with new S&T policy

 The Karnataka government has plans to develop a nano park here and also come out with a new science and technology policy In his inaugural address to the eleventh edition of Bangaluru India Nano 2020, Chief Minister B S Yediyurappa said the proposed park would be in collaboration with the Government of India.

+The Government, the Chief Minister said, proposed to develop a nano park collaboration with the Government of India "Establishment of common instrumentation facilities to provide greater emphasis for growth of this emerging field will also be considered", he said.

+"Action will be taken for up-skilling and re-skilling the manpower required for this sunrise industry" The Chief Minister called upon scientists and engineers to come up with innovative nanotechnology-based solutions for food and energy security, water purification, health care, waste management and to combat environmental hazards.

-Deputy Chief Minister C N Ashwath Narayan said the nano park proposal is being discussed with Prof C N R Rao, National Research Professor, Honorary President, Jawaharlal Nehru Centre for Advanced Scientific Research and Chairman of Karnataka's Vision Group of Nanotechnology "...we expect many of the research centers to be established in Bengaluru to promote the (nanotechnology) ecosystem, to strengthen this industry," Ashwath Narayan, who holds the IT, BT and S&T portfolios, said.
+The Chief Minister presented the prestigious Prof. C N R Rao Bengaluru India Nanoscience award 2020 to Prof. P S Anil Kumar, Department of Physics, Indian Institute of Science, Bengaluru, for his outstanding contribution to nanotechnology Deputy Chief Minister C N Ashwath Narayan said the nano park proposal is being discussed with Prof C N R Rao, National Research Professor, Honorary President, Jawaharlal Nehru Centre for Advanced Scientific Research and Chairman of Karnataka's Vision Group of Nanotechnology.

+"...we expect many of the research centers to be established in Bengaluru to promote the (nanotechnology) ecosystem, to strengthen this industry," Ashwath Narayan, who holds the IT, BT and S&T portfolios, said He also said the government plans to come out with a new Science and Technology policy to promote Research and Development and related industries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)